 In 2015, whilst investigating transcultural psychiatry, Dr. Simon Ruffell travelled down through central America where he came into contact with one of the lead facilitators at the Ayahuasca Foundation; Keyo.
 Both around the age of 30 and with similar experience in their representative professions, they began discussing the overlaps, parallels and contrasts between modern Western treatments and traditional Amazonian plant medicines.

-Accompanied by Nige Netzband – a psychopharmacologist, Dr. Ruffell then set off to the Ayahuasca Foundation and self-funded the first experiment at the Riosbo research center.
+Accompanied by Nige Netzband – a psychopharmacologist, the pair set off to the Ayahuasca Foundation and self-funded the first experiment at the Riosbo research center.
 This study looked at the effects of ayahuasca on personality, in which they observed profound shifts in the vast majority of their participants.
 Blown away by first-hand observations and the data they recorded, they knew they were on to something with great potential.

-The team are increasing the amount of collaborators in hope that the full potential of ayahuasca can be explored using scientific methods.
+We are currently increasing the amount of collaborators in hope that the full potential of ayahuasca can be explored using scientific methods.

 All researchers and collaborators involved are independent of any pharmaceutical company and are selected only if the core ethos is progressing the understanding of medicine.

-If you would like to be involved or have any queries, please do not hesitate to contact the team on the option above.
+If you would like to be involved or have any queries, please do not hesitate to contact the team.